Means tests for help with care costs – how they work

 If you’re a home owner

-If you own your home, the value of it may be counted as capital after 12 weeks if you move permanently into a residential care or nursing home.
+If you own your home, the value of it might be counted as capital after 12 weeks if you move permanently into a care home.

-Your local authority or trust might choose not to count your home as capital in other circumstances, for example if your carer lives there.
+Your local authority or trust might choose not to count your home as capital in other circumstances, for example if your previous carer lives there and they give up their home to care for you.

 Means tests for different types of care